cbass2404/wctrl-auto-ab-detent-ratio/README.md

 This utility is free and open source, with no ads and no trackers.
 If it saved you from the SimAppPro alt-tab shuffle and got you back to flying, you can put something in the tip jar.
-Entirely optional — every part of this stays free either way.
+Entirely optional, every part of this stays free either way.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy_Me_A_Coffee-C25E00?style=for-the-badge&logo=buymeacoffee&logoColor=white)](https://www.buymeacoffee.com/cbass2404)